hannanshah2004/FederatedLearningMNIST/README.md

 7. Updating the global model based on the local weights and bias
 8. Iterating through a series of rounds to continually improve the model until our pre-set round 10
 9. Reaching as close to convergence as possible considering the size of the dataset and the number of rounds used to implement the federated learning model

-Overall, this was super interesting and helped me dive deeper into federated learning!